July (Noah Cyrus song)

 "July" is a song by American singer Noah Cyrus, released as the lead single from her second EP The End of Everything through Records and Columbia Records on July 31, 2019.
 A duet version with American soul singer Leon Bridges was released on November 8, 2019, after which the song became Cyrus' second and Bridges' first entry on the US Billboard Hot 100, peaking at number 85.

 Composition

 The song features harmonies and "contemplative lyrics" over "simple acoustic instrumentation".

 Critical reception

-Mike Wass of Idolator described the track as a "country-tinged ballad".
 Writing for Billboard, Ellise Shafer called it "reflective" and a "folk-infused ballad" about "the continuous cycle of a toxic relationship".

 Music video

 The music video was directed by James Pereira, Raymond Jafelice, and Andrew Young and released on July 31, the same day as the song.